lihbr/lihbr-diapositiv/230209-open-source-ecosystem/slides.md

 <v-click>

-### Let's talk package:
+### Let's talk packages:

 </v-click>

 <v-clicks>

-- <twemoji-globe-with-meridians /> What's a package ecosystems, and why would you have your own?
+- <twemoji-globe-with-meridians /> What's a package ecosystem, and why would you have your own?
-- <logos-npm /> How package work with NPM?
+- <logos-npm /> How packages work with NPM?
 - <twemoji-wrench /> What package maintenance looks like?

 </v-clicks>